scuba-illinois/mp-2-system-development/README.md

 ## Setup

 ### Initializing and Installing
 Once you've cloned the repo, open up a terminal.
 I recommend opening up a terminal within your IDE (e.g., I use VS code's terminal).
-In the terminal, run the following commands to initialize `npm`, a package manager which will help you manage the packages needed for your tool.
+In the terminal, `cd` into the cloned directory and run the following commands to initialize `npm`, a package manager which will help you manage the packages needed for your tool.

 ```bash
 npm init -y